-2018 Red Sox cheat sheet [roster, stats, everything
+2018 Red Sox cheat sheet [roster, stats, everything you need to know]

 The only bullpen guy whose stats anyone cares about –

-– Craig Kimbrel: 2-2 1.96 98 34sv R
+– Craig Kimbrel: 2-2/1.96/98/34sv, R

 Win/loss projection: